Kelechiede/world-happiest-countries-2016/README.md

-# 🌍 World Happiness Report 2016 – Data Analysis & Visualization
+# 🌍 World Happiest Countries Report 2016 – Data Analysis & Visualization

 This project is part of the **IBM Data Analyst Professional Certificate** program on Coursera.
 It explores how economic, health, and social factors contribute to national happiness using the **World Happiness Report 2016** dataset.